Can An Adopted Child Inherit From Biological Parents?

 In Texas, adopted children can inherit from and through their biological parents unless there is a decree terminating the parent-child relationship that specifically removes the child’s right to inherit.

 For purposes of inheritance under the Texas intestacy statutes, adopted children are regarded as children of adoptive parents.
 Therefore, if the adoptive parents die without a Will, adopted children have the same inheritance rights as biological children.

 But can adopted children inherit from their biological parents too?
-This is a question someone recently asked me.

 Section 201.054 of the Texas Estates Code states that an adopted child “inherits from and through the child’s natural parent or parents.”

-Additionally, Section 161.206 of the Family Code states that in cases involving the termination of the parent child relationship, the child retains the right to inherit from and through the parent, unless the court rules otherwise.
+Additionally, Section 161.206 of the Family Code states that in cases involving the termination of the parent-child relationship, the child retains the right to inherit from and through the parent, unless the court rules otherwise.